 What if you can't find Thai chilis or Thai basil?

-If you don’t have thai chili, you can substitute 1 tsp red pepper flakes or more if you like it spicier!
+If you don’t have thai chili, you can substitute 1 teaspoon red pepper flakes or more if you like it spicier!

 If you don't have red pepper flakes, you could also use sriracha or a similar hot sauce.